Get Ready for Your First Year of College

 Congratulations!
 You’ve been accepted to Azusa Pacific University and you’re well on your way to starting your journey as a college student.
 As you look forward to your first year, it’s a good idea to prepare early—academically and personally.
 Here is everything you need to know before your first day.

-Check In with Your Counselor
+Check In with Your Representative

 Decide on Housing

 APU offers both residence halls and apartment-style living for students who plan to live on campus.
 Each living area has different layouts, furniture, amenities, and community areas, so finding out where you’re going to live can give you a better picture of what your first year will look like.
 It can also help you determine what you need to bring and what can stay at home (or in storage) for the time being.
 Most housing assignments are sent out in early July.